SoftInstigate/restheart-website/features.md

                         <a href="{{ "/docs/csv" | prepend: site.baseurl }}">Upload data from CSV files</a>
                     </h2>
                 </h5>
-                <div>The CSV Uploader Service allows importing data from a CSV file into a MongoDB collection.</div>
+                <div>The CSV Uploader allows importing data from a CSV file into a MongoDB collection, converting rows into JSON documents.</div>
             </div>
             <div class="d-flex w-100 justify-content-end">
                 <a class="btn btn-m" href="{{ "/docs/csv" | prepend: site.baseurl }}">Read More</a>